 Use Case 2: Predictive Analytics in Sales & Marketing

-Prescriptive Analytics Use Cases for Sales and Marketingincludes a solution for retail planning.
+Prescriptive Analytics Use Cases for Sales and Marketing includes a solution for retail planning.
 This platform offers a modeling technique for designing marketing mixes.
 The platform has also been used to optimize product mixes.
 The diverse applications used prescriptive analytics to target and promote products, to forecast demands, and to optimize trade campaigns.
-Additional marketing use cases for the retail industry are outlined in 8 Smart Ways to Use Prescriptive Analytics.

 Use Case 3: Predictive Analytics in Big Data Analytics